 - Click “Clear Data.”
 Now everything should be erased.

 Manually clearing everything doesn't take too long.
 However, when you clear recent searches, cookies and data this way, you are only ever deleting a small portion of the clutter on your Mac.
-Alongside browser history, there are duplicate documents, numerous downloads.
+Alongside browser history, there are duplicate documents, system junk, and numerous downloads.
 In total, most Mac users find 64GB of clutter and junk taking up valuable disk space and processing power.